arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 To flash the bootloader:
   - Select dfu.exe.
-  - Connet your board.
+  - Connect your board.
-  - Short the BOOT and GND pin found on the UNO R4 Minima
+  - Short the BOOT and GND pin found on the UNO R4 Minima.
   - Go to the Connect Settings tab.
   - Select COM port in the Tool > select the port shown in the IDE.
   - Press start.